refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 ### Create `ChartView` component

 Next, we'll add charts to the dashboard to display the KPI data visually.
-We'll use the `<ChartView/>` component to render the charts.
+We'll use the `<ChartView />` component to render the charts.
 It will display the daily revenue, daily orders, and new customers charts.
-For this, let's create a `<ChartView/>` component in `src/components/dashboard/chartView/index.tsx` directory.
+For this, let's create a `<ChartView />` component in `src/components/dashboard/chartView/index.tsx` directory.

 <details>